Low Vision

 A low vision specialist can determine through examination, devices, i.e. special magnifying devices or computer technology, that might help a patient with low vision perform tasks they haven't been able to do because of their vision.

 Low vision affects people at school, on the job and at home.
 It makes daily activities, like reading, writing, watching television and walking, very difficult.
-Examination by your ophthalmologist may indicate the need for early treatment of vision problems or low vision rehabilitation.
+Examination by your optometrist or ophthalmologist may indicate the need for early treatment of vision problems or low vision rehabilitation.

+Bohn & Joseph Eye Center offers workshops to help cope with the difficulties of low vision.
 If you answered yes to any of the above questions, the Louisiana Center for the Blind may be able to help.
 Their services are free of charge to anyone 55 or older that is experiencing problems due to vision loss.
 An orientation and mobility specialist is available to teach the use of the long white cane and sighted guide techniques.
 A low vision specialist can complete an assessment to determine if a special magnifier is appropriate for your use.
 The magnifier will be purchased and you will be trained to use it.
 An instructor can teach safe cooking techniques, money identification and signature writing.
 Thermostats, stoves, microwaves, washers and dryers can be marked tactually and visually.
 In addition, there are various other resources that will be shared with you.